redromnon/HeroicBashLauncher/README.md

 #### Steam Deck users
 Your games will be automatically added to Steam along with the artwork.
 Just open Steam or switch to the Deck UI Mode to launch your titles.

-#### Non-Deck users
+#### Desktop users
 - Run your game by executing the game's launch script by double-clicking the game's launch scipt or running ```./<gamename>_Heroic.sh```
-- Using your preferred game launcher/manager, just point the executable path to the game's launch script.
+- Using your preferred game launcher/manager, just point the executable path to the game's launch script or just run `AddToSteam.sh` to launch games from Steam.
 Simple!

 **Don't copy or move the game files and launch scripts anywhere else, it won't work.**